danhowarthdwp/dwp-health-data-glossary/how-to-use-measurement-glossary.md

 ## How to submit new terms

-You can submit terms for consideration in the measurement glossary by completing <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=DpxP-knna0i8NIr6EGM3VnGGqao7aCRJpUj9ujjADTdUMjBZNjBFNEZCMjQ2TkhJMEhENk03QjZTTC4u" target="_blank" class="govuk-link">this Microsoft form (opens in new tab)</a>.
+You can submit terms for consideration in the glossary by completing <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=DpxP-knna0i8NIr6EGM3VnGGqao7aCRJpUj9ujjADTdUMjBZNjBFNEZCMjQ2TkhJMEhENk03QjZTTC4u" target="_blank" class="govuk-link">this Microsoft form (opens in new tab)</a>.

-## Who is responsible for the measurement glossary?
+## Who is responsible for the data and measurement glossary?

 The glossary is built and maintained by the content designer on team Teal.